remix-run/remix/docs/guides/single-fetch.md

 Previously, Remix used `JSON.stringify` to serialize your loader/action data over the wire, and needed to implement a custom streaming format to support `defer` responses.

 With Single Fetch, Remix now uses [`turbo-stream`][turbo-stream] under the hood which provides first class support for streaming and allows you to automatically serialize/deserialize more complex data than JSON.
+The following data types can be streamed down directly via `turbo-stream`: `BigInt`, `Date`, `Error`, `Map`, `Promise`, `RegExp`, `Set`, `Symbol`, and `URL`.
+Subtypes of `Error` are also supported as long as they have a globally available constructor on the client (`SyntaxError`, `TypeError`, etc.).

-- If you are already returning `json`/`defer` responses from your loader/action functions, they'll work the same after Single Fetch is enabled
+This may or may not require any changes to your code once enabling Single Fetch:

-- If you are returning naked objects, they will no longer be automatically converted to JSON, and will be streamed down as-is
+- ✅ `json` responses returned from `loader`/`action` functions will still be serialized via `JSON.stringify` so if you return a `Date`, you'll receive a `string` from `useLoaderData`/`useActionData`
-  - This means that `return { date: new Date() }` from your loader will result in `useLoaderData().date` being a `Date` instance (instead of a`string` as it is today).
+- ⚠️ If you're returning a `defer` instance or a naked object, it will now be serialized via `turbo-stream`, so if you return a `Date`, you'll receive a `Date` from `useLoaderData`/`useActionData`
-  - If you wish to maintain current behavior, just wrap any existing naked object returns in `json`
+  - If you wish to maintain current behavior (excluding streaming `defer` responses), you may just wrap any existing naked object returns in `json`

 This also means that you no longer need to use the `defer` utility to send `Promise` instances over the wire!
-You can include a `Promise` anywhere in the native object and pick it up on `useLoaderData().whatever`.
-You can also nest `Promise`'s if needed!
+You can include a `Promise` anywhere in a naked object and pick it up on `useLoaderData().whatever`.
+You can also nest `Promise`'s if needed - but beware of potential UX implications.

 ### React Rendering APIs